Hartley County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-- BAC Over 0.08: If your blood alcohol concentration (BAC) was 0.08 or higher, the legal limit in Texas, your license will be suspended.
-The typical suspension period for a first offense is 90 days to 1 year.
+BAC Over 0.08: If your blood alcohol concentration (BAC) was 0.08 or higher, your license will be suspended.
+Under Texas law, the suspension period is typically 90 days for a first offense.
+This suspension will begin 40 days after you received official notice.

-- Temporary Permit: The temporary permit issued at the time of your arrest is valid until your ALR hearing or until the suspension period begins, whichever comes first.
+Temporary Permit Valid Until Hearing or Suspension Begins: The temporary driving permit you received at the time of your arrest is usually valid for 40 days.
+This allows you to drive until the ALR hearing is held or the suspension period begins, whichever comes first.

 If You Refused Testing